Biporian/ML_ASS_2/README.md

 1. Go to runeverything.ipynb
 2. The models are in cells in order, at the bottom of the file are cells to generate the outcome, named: e.g., "svm_alldata_outcome.csv"

+ ##### Some of the models were saved using pkl files, and random lines of code exist throughout
+ ##### the submission loading them.
+These need to be commented out/ignored if not relevant to current task